 - As seen by web archive sites, the Internet also contains (incomplete) copies of the Internet, making it partially recursive.

 - These days, there are many, many social networking websites.
 To get into it, you typically have to sign up.
 Those who don't sign up don't see what's happening in those websites.
-It's thus an internet inside the internet ('sup dawg).
+It's thus an internet inside the internet.
 This is a problem for search engines, who want as much information as possible from everywhere on the internet.
 Apparently, this "hidden web" phenomenon is disturbing enough for Google that it's criticizing Facebook for exactly that.

 - Emulators and virtual machines.
 VirtualBox, for instance, simulates one PC within another PC; it's great for playing with different mutually incompatible PC operating systems or for completely isolating applications in one "box" with another.
 In fact, it's possible to run PocketNES (a Nintendo Entertainment System emulator for Game Boy Advance) inside VisualBoyAdvance (a GBA emulator for PC) inside VirtualBox.

-- in this video someone uses the imbedded web browser in Second Life (textured to an in game laptop no less) to access a remote desktop viewer, which they use to.....log in to Second Life
+- in this video someone uses the embedded web browser in Second Life (textured to an in game laptop no less) to access a remote desktop viewer, which they use to.....log in to Second Life

 - So would that be Third Life?